 Moving into a student home can be an exciting, yet nerve-wracking, time.
 To help you feel prepared, we have compiled a list of useful hints and tips to get you settled and make your student house feel like home.

-It can be difficult to make your house your home when you’re renting, particularly if you’re on a tight budget, or can’t hang anything up on or paint the walls, but it can be done.
-Read more about simple decorating solutions, such as upcycling your furniture or creating a gallery wall, that can make your student house more homely.
+It can be difficult to make your house a home when you’re renting, particularly if you’re on a tight budget, or can’t hang anything up on or paint the walls, but it can be done.
+There are plenty of simple decorating solutions, such as upcycling your furniture or creating a gallery wall, that can make your student house more homely.

 This could be useful if you all want to contribute a certain amount each month to pay for essential items such as bin bags, washing tablets, and washing up liquid.